maxloopinmok/weekly-report/06 - 2023 Monday September 11 to Sunday September 17.md

 - I watched the day's news on Channel 5.

 ### Thursday (14 Sep)
-- I read and studied in library from 12.30pm to 5pm:
+- I read and studied in library from 12.30pm to 5pm, and 5.30pm to 8pm:
-    - I read the day's news from The Straits Times and The Business Times
+    - I read the day's news and Wednesday's news from The Straits Times and The Business Times
         - https://eresources.nlb.gov.sg/main/sphnewspapers
     - I replied to WhatsApp messages and emails during this time too.
+- I made preparations for the TADM discussion next week, and also briefly listened to the day's news and relistened to parts of yesterday's news.

 # Upcoming Schedule